HOSA-Future Health Professionals

 Are there practice tests available for any of the tests?

-There are no practice tests available for any of the HOSA events, with the exception of Medical Math.
+There are no practice tests available for any of the HOSA events.
 HOSA members who are successful on any HOSA test have spent hours and hours studying the recommended text resource AND have a sound general understanding of the concepts to be measured on the test.
 It helps to pay attention to the test plan in the guidelines so you will know where to focus your attention.
 HOSA has provided sample test questions in the guidelines to familiarize the competitor with the types of questions asked.

 Will the Health Professions events at the State Conference be the written test or the skills?

 In Health Professions events, most states give the written test and have a skills portion.
 At the International Leadership Conference, a written test is given.
 Top scoring competitors quality for the skill portion (Round Two) of the event, which usually involves 1-3 skills.

 What does it mean when it says Rescuer I and Rescuer II in CPR/First Aid?